 What are overfitting and underfitting in machine learning?

-Overfitting and underfitting can happen when a machine learning algorithm is incorrectly predicting the performance of a model on data that the algorithm was not designed to learn from.
-Overfitting occurs when the model generalizes too much from the training data, while underfitting occurs when the model doesn’t generalize well enough.
+Overfitting and underfitting can occur when a machine learning algorithm inaccurately predicts the performance of a model on data that the algorithm was not intended to learn from.
+Overfitting occurs when the model generalizes too much from the training data.
+Underfitting occurs when the model doesn’t generalize well enough.

 Both overfitting and underfitting can lead to inaccurate predictions, as well as models that are difficult to tune or improve.
 It’s important to understand what happens and why in order to avoid it in your models.